schmittjoaopedro/schmittjoaopedro.github.io/_posts/2023-02-03-long-running-performance-tests-gatling.md

 val loadFactor = System.getProperty("loadFactor", "1")
 ```

 These properties enable you to run tests in different setups.
 For example, you can run the same load scenario for 1 hour or 24 hours by passing those values in minutes through parameters like: `--define durationMinutes=60`.
 You can vary the test load by multiplying the scenario configuration by a factor.
-For example, to run the same scenario with twice the load you have to set the parameter `--define loadFactor=2.0` when running the program.
+For example, to run the same scenario with twice the load, you have to set the parameter `--define loadFactor=2.0` when running the program.
 The source code in Gatling used to scale these values is provided below:

 ```scala
 def scaleTime(time: FiniteDuration): FiniteDuration = {